 The PROPRIETOR springs to serve him.
 The DON walks among the trays and baskets, and merely points to a particular piece of fruit.
 As he selects, the MAN gingerly picks the pieces of fruit up and puts them into a paper bag.
+The DON pays with a five dollar bill, waits for his change, and then turns back to the car.

 EXT DUSK: POLKS TOY STORE (WINTER 1945)